-Continuous integration (CI) and continuous delivery or deployment (CD) cover the process of automatically merging, building, and testing code changes ready for release, and – in the case of continuous deployment – releasing those changes to users.
+Continuous integration (CI) and continuous delivery or deployment (CD) cover the process of automatically merging, building, and testing code changes ready for release, and – in the case of continuous integration solutions – releasing those changes to users.

 If you’re developing software for others to use, you’ll need to go through some form of build and test process before you make your latest changes available.
 In the past that process was often manual and very time-consuming – annual release cycles were not unusual and quarterly releases felt like frequent updates.

 To give you an idea of why the process took so long – and the issues that CI/CD seeks to remedy – it helps to have a little glimpse of what software development used to look like.
 Typically, developers would work on new features for weeks or months, before integrating their code changes with their colleagues’ work.
 At that point, the team would try to build the solution to check if it worked as expected (and usually find a number of problems).

 Once they’d got the source code to build successfully, the development team would hand it over to a quality assurance team (QA) to check for defects.
 Those issues would either have to be addressed or documented until a future release.
 QA, in turn, would hand it over to a release or operations team to make it available for users and provide support for any issues that arose in production.
 The whole process could take months and didn’t result in a great experience for users.

 Continuous integration solutions and delivery/deployment automates these build, test, and release processes as much as possible so as to improve the quality of the software being produced and get changes out to users faster and more frequently.
 With big names in software having led the way with multiple daily updates, and user expectations rising accordingly, an automated CI/CD pipeline is now a key practice in software development.